estherannorzie/meal-planner-back-end/README.md

 # Meal Planner iOS: Back-end

 Meal Planner iOS is a capstone project created during Ada Developers Academy, Cohort 17.
-Users can create a meal plan for on the current day or in the future.
+Users can create a meal plan for the current day or in the future.

 ## Features
 - Create an account